jDenyes/SquadEloTracker/DiscordBot/README.md

     - Don't let someone be on both teams, or two games at once

     - Admin Commands
+        - only certain roles can access these commands
-        - to edit the
+        - to edit the elo of any players
+        - reset the elo

     - ONLY Certain roles get access to the addgame elo commands

-    - handle error of case of not a real use
+    - handle error of case of not a real user

     - help command